artpavel/shop-basket-react/README.md

-Иee how it works: https://shop-basket-react.netlify.app/
+See how it works: https://shop-basket-react.netlify.app/

 # Getting Started with Create React App